awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

    softhsm2-util --init-token --free --label greengrass --so-pin 12345 --pin 1234
    ```

 1. Convert the private key to a format that can be used by the SoftHSM import tool\.
-For this tutorial, you convert the private key that you obtained from the **Easy Group creation** option in [Module 2](module2.md) of the Getting Started tutorial\.
+For this tutorial, you convert the private key that you obtained from the **Default Group creation** option in [Module 2](module2.md) of the Getting Started tutorial\.

    ```
    openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in hash.private.key -out hash.private.pem